Hopper, Bellows paintings lead American art auction

 NEW YORK Paintings by two iconic artists, Edward Hopper and George Bellows, are expected to be the top selling lots at an auction of American Art next month, Sotheby's said on Thursday.

-Hopper's "Bridal Path," an oil painting done in 1939 and the first to appear at auction since 2006 when the sale of "Hotel Window" set a record price for the artist, has a pre-sale estimate of up to $7 million for the May 17 sale in New York.
+Hopper's "Bridal Path," an oil painting done in 1939 and the first to appear at auction since 2006 when the sale of "Hotel Window" set a record price for the artist, has a pre-sale estimate of up to $7 million (4.3 million pounds) for the May 17 sale in New York.

 "The equestrian subject and focus on movement are highly unusual for Hopper's oeuvre, but the composition's sense of mystery is pure Hopper," Sotheby's said in a statement announcing the sale.